-The charity has warned living without such a basic household good has a profoundly negative impact on the physical, emotional and financial well being of people across the UK.
+The charity has warned that living without such a basic household good has a profoundly negative impact on the physical, emotional and financial well-being of people across the UK.

-ABTA LifeLine has also seen this first hand, in 2018 alone we have helped our travel industry colleagues purchase household essentials, pay redecoration and repair costs and even helped with heating bills, to ensure their well being.
+ABTA LifeLine has also seen this first hand – in 2018 alone we have helped our travel industry colleagues purchase household essentials, pay for redecoration and repair costs and even helped with heating bills, to ensure their well-being.

 The research from Turn2us also highlighted in the more extreme circumstances, those living without a cooker include:

 - Six per cent of people with disabilities